gayatri5474-collab/NYC-Taxi-Operations-Analytics/README.md

 Use historical hourly and monthly demand patterns to anticipate peak periods and plan vehicle distribution.

-### Pricing Strategy
+### Pricing Analysis

-Use demand, distance, fare and congestion-related patterns to support data-driven pricing and surcharge decisions.
+Analyse demand, distance, fare and congestion-related patterns to support data-driven pricing and surcharge decisions.

 ## 📊 Visualizations